NabinStha2/Rojgar/README.md

 # Rojgar

+## A ReactJS implementation of Freelancer
+This is a freelancing project called ROJGAR that uses the Mern stack.
+It contains numerous functions such as payments, job advertising, acceptance, and many more.

 ## Getting Started
  - Clone the repo in your terminal by clicking the green clone or download button at the top right and copyin the url